 Research and Scientific Endeavors

-They had the plan to mutate Neurospora but they knew that there was no guarantee for success.
-At that time, both geneticists had agreed to test only 5,000 cultures before deciding to give up.
-They first collected 1,000 cultures before proceeding to study any of them.
-Their success came with the 299th culture, and they had published the results of their studies in 1941.
+Initially they were unsure if they would have any success.
+At that time, both geneticists agreed to test 5,000 cultures before deciding to abandon the project.
+They first collected 1,000 cultures before proceeding to test any of them.
+Their first success came with the 299th culture, and they published the results of their studies in 1941.

 Other Awards and Recognitions

-He was also been a member of learned societies such as the National Academy of Sciences, the Genetics Society of America which he was the president in the year 1946, the American Cancer Society, and the American Association for the Advancement of Science where he was also the president in the year 1955.
+He was also been a member of learned societies such as the National Academy of Sciences, the Genetics Society of America of which he was the president in 1946, the American Cancer Society, the Royal Society of London and the American Association for the Advancement of Science where he was also the president in 1955.